ysph-dsde/JHU-CRC-Cases-and-Deaths/README.md

 ## About the Data

 The [Johns Hopkins Coronavirus Resource Center](https://coronavirus.jhu.edu/) (JHU CRC) tracked and compiled global COVID-19 pandemic data from January 22, 2020 and March 10, 2023.
-These data are publically available through their two GitHub repositories.
+These data are publicly available through their two GitHub repositories.
 We imported two datasets for this workshop content:

 - Cumulative vaccination counts for the U.S. from their [GovEX/COVID-19](https://github.com/govex/COVID-19/tree/master/data_tables/vaccine_data) GitHub repository.
 The raw data used in the analysis script can be found in the `data_tables/vaccine_data/us_data/time_series` subdirectory ([original source](https://github.com/govex/COVID-19/blob/master/data_tables/vaccine_data/us_data/time_series/time_series_covid19_vaccine_us.csv)).
 - Cumulative case and death counts for the U.S. from their [CSSE GitHub](https://github.com/CSSEGISandData/COVID-19).
 The raw data for these two datasets used in the analysis can be found in the `csse_covid_19_data/csse_covid_19_time_series` subdirectory ([original source](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)).
 Both `time_series_covid19_confirmed_US.csv` and `time_series_covid19_deaths_US.csv` were used.